List of Metrobus routes in Washington, D.C.

 This is a list of bus routes operated by the Washington Metropolitan Area Transit Authority (WMATA), branded as Metrobus in Washington, D.C.
 Many are the descendants of streetcar lines operated by the Capital Transit Company or its predecessors.

 Numbering

+As of WMATA's Better Bus Redesign beginning on June 29, 2025, all DC routes start with a D or C designation, which applies to Downtown or Crosstown routes respectively, followed by two digits.
+The second digit identifies the corridor or neighborhood served, generally following a counterclockwise pattern in the style of the old streetcars.
+For example, the D10 follows Pennsylvania Avenue SE to Southern Avenue SE, and the D90 follows Massachusetts Avenue NW to Tenleytown.
+The third digit is simply a means of distinction between routes in one corridor; routes ending with X indicate express service.

-Most Metrobus routes in DC were formerly with a letter followed by a number but some routes can have double-digit numbers.
+Formerly, most Metrobus routes in DC were named with a letter followed by a number or double-digit numbers.
 Historically, the pattern was that: